-As a light sleeper, you’re likely used to the woes of being disrupted throughout the night.
-Maybe the source is the sound of a truck passing by.
-Maybe it’s your partner’s incessant snoring.
+As light sleepers, we’re usually likely used to the woes of being disrupted throughout the night.
+Sleepless nights could be the sound of a truck passing by.
+Or what about your partner’s incessant snoring?
 Maybe it’s even something as small as a ray of light peeking in through your bedroom door.

-Whatever the case, you’ll know that your sensory sensitivity is taking a toll on you when you can’t bring yourself to get a good night’s sleep even when you’re bone-tired.
+You’ll know that your sensory sensitivity is taking a toll when you can’t get a good night’s sleep.
+This happens even when you’re bone-tired.

-Light sleepers typically have trouble getting into the deeper sleep stages, which means they’re predisposed to waking up at the slightest disturbance.
+Light sleepers typically have trouble getting into the deeper sleep stages.
+They’re predisposed to waking up at the slightest disturbance.
 Many factors contribute to light sleep, including undiagnosed sleep disorders, anxiety, chronic pain, stress, and more.

 But light sleepers don’t have to sacrifice sleep quality for the rest of their lives.
 Changing your bedtime routine, trying a heavy blanket, and blocking out external distractions are all ways you can sleep better.

 Here are some top tips to help you get a refreshing night’s sleep.